jeremyhamm/homeassistant-sdge-time-of-use/README.md

-# San Diego Gas & Electric (SDGE) Time of Use Custom Card
+# San Diego Gas & Electric (SDGE) Time of Use

+Show the current "time of use" based on date and time